Uniswap/universal-router-sdk/README.md

 ### Trading stETH
 To trade stETH as an input token, you can make sure the router automatically wraps stETH to wstETH before trading across a wstETH route.

+If this is an exactOut trade, we'll need to wrap the maximumAmountIn of steth, and therefore should add an unwrap command at the end of the transaction to account for any leftover steth that didn't get traded. `amountMinimum` can be set to 0 in this scenario for the unwrapSteth commmand.
 ```typescript
 import { TradeType } from '@uniswap/sdk-core'
 import { Trade as V2TradeSDK } from '@uniswap/v2-sdk'